 In those circumstances where informal procedures fail or are inappropriate or where the employee requests formal procedures, a grievance will be processed pursuant to the steps set forth below.

 Days: The working days, exclusive of Saturdays, Sundays, vacation days or holidays, as set forth in the aggrieved employee's employment calendar.
 In counting days, the first day will be the first full working day following receipt of the grievance.
 When a grievance is submitted on or after May 1, time limits will consist of all weekdays (Monday-Friday) so that the matter may be resolved before the close of the school term or as soon thereafter as possible.

-a. formal written claim by an employee against another employee or the school district that: a. there has been a violation, misapplication, or misinterpretation of state or federal law or regulation, school Board of Education policy or administrative procedure;
+- there has been a violation, misapplication, or misinterpretation of state or federal law or regulation, school Board of Education policy or administrative procedure;

-b. an employee has been subject to discrimination on the basis of race, religion, sex, national origin, age or disability; or
+- an employee has been subject to discrimination on the basis of race, religion, sex, national origin, age or disability; or

-c. there exists a physical condition which jeopardizes an employee's health or safety or which interferes with an employee's ability to discharge his or her responsibilities properly and effectively.
+- there exists a physical condition which jeopardizes an employee's health or safety or which interferes with an employee's ability to discharge his or her responsibilities properly and effectively.